Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

-Tomb Raider Underworld for Nintendo DSUnderworld for the DS is a solid, though not especially challenging side-scrolling platformer.
+Game Info: Underworld for the DS is a solid, though not especially challenging side-scrolling platformer.
 The levels are well designed, if a bit linear.
 The background art is nicely rendered, and little Lara looks great.
 Her movements are fluid, and the controls are intuitive and responsive overall.
 Lara runs, jumps, climbs, grapples, moves objects, fights and does acrobatics just as you'd expect.

-The DS game follows the same basic plot as the other versions of Underworld, in which Lara Croft sets out in search of Thor's hammer, a powerful artifact that she hopes will open the way into Avalon, the mysterious alternate dimension in which her mother has been trapped for many years.
+The DS game follows the same basic plot as the other versions of Underworld, in which Lara Croft sets out in search of Thor's hammer, a powerful artifact that she hopes will open the way into Avalon, the mysterious alternate dimension where she believes her mother has been trapped.
 In the process, she explores the underworld myths of various cultures.
 (The main Underworld page includes additional details.)

 Technically the DS game is a mixed bag, with some fun and challenging gameplay elements and some things that could have been done better.
 For example, long load times between levels and poor sound quality in the movie sequences make an otherwise enjoyable game less so.
 Puzzles that really test one's tomb raiding skills are few and far between, and the touch-screen elements that should be a DS mainstay are spotty at best.
 Also, be warned that the game is very dark.
 It's not a problem on a DS Lite with the backlight cranked up to the brightest setting, but if you have a regular DS, the game is practically unplayable.